-Isaiah Gonzalez, a teenage boy from San Antonio, Texas, committed suicide as part of the Blue Whale Challenge sweeping the Internet, his father believes.
+Isaiah Gonzalez, a teenage boy from San Antonio, Texas, died by suicide as part of the Blue Whale Challenge sweeping the Internet, his father believes.

 Now the Texas father, Jorge Gonzalez, has gone public with the tragedy to warn other parents about the deadly game, which has committing suicide as its final step.
 Various news sites have reported the boy’s name as Isaiah Gonzales, but his family uses Gonzalez on their Facebook accounts.